 Contacts: 507-354-8802 • www.lindhouse.org • firstname.lastname@example.org

-The childhood home of Wanda Gag, author of the still-popular children’s book “Millions of Cats,” was designed and built by her father, Anton, in 1894.
-The Gag family were Bohemians in both senses of the word; they were from the country of Bohemia and were known for an unconventional lifestyle.
-Anton incorporated several artistic touches in his home, such as faux-woodwork and hand-stenciled wall borders, and had his artist studio upstairs under his skylight.
-Wanda went on to national fame with her books and artworks, and many of them are now housed in various prestigious museums.
-When you visit, ask about the theme of “seven” that is associated with the house…seven children, seven rooms, seven window styles, etc. The Queen Anne-style home has been restored and now houses lithographs by Wanda Gag, copies of paintings by Anton Gag, and pictures and books by Flavia Gag, another of the talented Gag children.
+The childhood home of Wanda Gag, author of the still-popular children’s book “Millions of Cats,” was designed by her father, Anton, in 1894.
+The Gag family came from the country of Bohemia and were known for an unconventional lifestyle.
+Anton incorporated several artistic touches in his home, such as faux-woodwork and hand-stenciled wall borders.
+He had his artist studio upstairs under his skylight.
+Wanda went on to national fame with her books and artworks, and many of them are now housed in various prestigious museums around the world.
+The Queen Anne-style home has been restored and now exhibits lithographs and paintings by Wanda Gag, paintings by Anton Gag and Flavia Gag, another of the talented Gag children.
+Also, books by Wanda and Flavia are displayed.
+The gift shop offers books by Wanda, about Wanda and the Gag family, T-shirts, sweatshirts. jewelry,etc.

 Location: 226 North Washington; handicapped accessible.